 Visitors less interested in sylvan beauty and fishing, Clear Lake also provides ample opportunities for water play.
 Motorboats for waterskiing and pontoon boats for enjoying the lake are available for rent at several locations surrounding the park.
 Personal watercraft such as jet skis also can be rented.
 While the state park does not rent motorized vehicles, it does have canoes and kayaks available for rental.
 In addition, depending on the time of year, the state park also will have guided kayak tours.

 For those interested in activities that do not involve quite so much of the great outdoors, the Clear Lake area also boasts about 30 wineries.
 Many of these vineyards offer tasting rooms and some even provide tours of their facilities.

 If camping is not your thing you may want to check out Featherbed Railroad Bed & Breakfast Resort.
 Guest can stay in nine themed railroad cabooses.
 This unique B&B is adjacent to the lake and has its own private boat launch, beach, and pier.
 The breakfast here is amazing.
 They use locally-sourced ingredients and they even make their own sausage.
 Address: 2870 Lakeshore Blvd, Upper Lake, CA 95485. website.

 Playing or relaxing on or around a lake usually makes people hungry.
-Each of the communities that surround Clear Lake, which include Clear Lake, Hidden Valley Lake, Kelseyville and Upper Lake has a variety of restaurants.
-Irish, Mexican, Italian, American and Thai food are all represented in the area at prices that range from inexpensive to gourmet.
+Each of the communities that surround Clear Lake, which includes Clear Lake, Hidden Valley Lake, Kelseyville, and Upper Lake has a variety of restaurants.
+Irish, Mexican, Italian, American, and Thai food are all represented in the area at prices that range from inexpensive to gourmet.